nicolaschotard/stackyter/README.rst

 stackyter
 =========

-This script will allow you to run a jupyter notebook (or lab) on a distant server (default is CC-IN2P3) while displaying it localy in your local brower.
+This script allow you to run a jupyter notebook (or lab) on a distant server (default is CC-IN2P3) while displaying it localy in your local brower.
 It was initialy intended to help LSST members to interact with the datasets already available at CC-IN2P3 using Python